Pensioner Concession Card

 State / territory and local governments and some private providers may offer some additional health, household, transport, education and recreation concessions to Pensioner Concession Card holders.

-Cardholders get discounted rail travel on Great Southern Rail services and in most (but not all) states, at least one free rail journey a year within the state of residence.
+In most states and territories cardholders get at least one free rail journey a year within the state or territory of residence.

-For further information about the Pensioner Concession Card please contact Centrelink on 13 2300 or visit the Pensioner Concession Card section of the Department of Human Services website.
+For further information about the Pensioner Concession Card please contact Centrelink on 13 2300 or visit the Pensioner Concession Card section of the Services Australia website.